andreas-mausch/eleventy-sample/posts/2022-08-11-code-block/index.md

 Some very long line, which shouldn't cause horizontal scrolling on mobile.
 ```

+This is a normal paragraph with `some very long inline code command, which should also not cause horizontal scrolling`.

 ```java
 public class MyClass {
   public static void main(String[] args) {